Finn Hudson: Season 3

 As the new school year begins, Finn, a senior, has trouble figuring out what he wants to do with his life after graduation.
 In the fifth episode, "The First Time", Finn is not recruited to play football in college, as he had hoped.
 He and Rachel decide to have sex together for the first time.
 In the episode "Mash Off", Santana, who has joined the rival Troubletones, is relentlessly bullying Finn.
 After a fake apology pushes him to the edge, Finn tells her to just "come out of the closet" and accuses her of being a coward for tearing other people down only because she can't admit to everyone that she's in love with Brittany.
-They are overheard by a girl whose uncle is running against Sue in a congressional campaign, and he uses Santana's lesbianism—because she's Sue's cheerleading co-captain—against Sue in a campaign commercial, effectively "outing" her.
-Santana, devastated by this, slaps Finn, but he later claims it was a "stage slap" to prevent her from being suspended.
+They are overheard by a girl whose uncle is running against Sue in a congressional campaign, and he uses Santana's lesbianism—because she's Sue's cheerleading co-captain—against Sue in a campaign commercial, effectively publicly "outing" her.
+Santana, devastated by this, slaps Finn during Glee rehearsals, but he later claims it was a fake "stage slap" to prevent her from being suspended.
 In the episode "Yes/No", Finn asks Rachel to marry him.
+Rachel hesitates to answer at first, but Finn serenades her in the episode "Michael" and she ultimately agrees to marry him.
 In the episode "On My Way", the wedding is set for after the Regionals competition, which New Directions wins, but it is canceled after Quinn is badly injured in a car crash on her way to the ceremony.
-They change the wedding date to after graduation, but after Finn fails to get into his New York acting school while she has been accepted by hers and she decides to wait a year, he instead sends her off to New York without him, and tells her that he has enlisted in the army and is "setting her free".
+Finn works hard on his dancing skills in preparation for their upcoming Nationals competition, while also offering support and encouragement to Rachel, who had choked during her initial NYADA audition, but was getting a second chance during the competition.
+Finn is so confident of their impending win at Nationals he bets their honeymoon money on the win with Rick the Stick Nelson.
+Following their win at Nationals, they move the wedding date until after graduation, with a plan to move to New York together to attend their respective colleges.
+However, when Finn fails to get into his New York acting school, Rachel - who was accepted to her school - offers to defer a year to help him reapply.
+Meanwhile, Finn learns his mother has lied about his father's death, which was actually due to a drug overdose likely connected to untreated PTSD following dishonorable discharge from the army and not killed in action as a hero.
+He decides he needs to defend his father's legacy and prove he was really a hero.
+Finn is seen spiraling into a crisis of conscience by the end of the season, with fear of having no direction and becoming a 'Lima Loser' or worse - following the footsteps of his father into drugs and suicide - while also fearing he will only hold Rachel back from achieving her goals.
+In the season finale "Goodbye", the paths of Finn's separate story arcs finally converge and Finn makes the ultimate personal sacrifice.
+He refuses to allow Rachel to jeopardize her future dreams as a Broadway performer, and on what was supposed to be the day of their wedding, instead sends her off on a train to New York without him, telling her that he has enlisted in the army and is "setting her free".